ZiadMansourM/ZiadMansourM/README.md

 Fun and Random Facts
 -----
-- 🦦 I’m looking to boost my Site Reliability Engineering - SRE skills
+- 🦦 I’m looking to boost my Site Reliability Engineering - SRE skills.
-- 🥅 2022 Goals: Start Contributing to Open Source projects
+- 🥅 2024 Goals: Contribute more to the Open Source.
-- ⚡ I'm a star gazer and from Luxor Egypt
+- ⚡ I'm a star gazer and from Luxor Egypt.

 Quotes
 -----
-> If you torture the data long enough, it will confess. - `Ronald Coase`
+> A society grows great when old men plant trees in whose shade they know they shall never sit - `Greek proverb`

 About
 -----